isomerpages/cda-corp/_research/Background and Objectives.md

 variant: tiptap
 description: ""
 ---
+<h2>Background ​​​</h2>
-<p>​​​Singapore is one of the world’s most connected cities and thus vulnerable
+<p>Singapore is one of the world’s most connected cities and thus vulnerable
-to threats posed by emerging infectious diseases (EIDs) as well as endemic infectious diseases such as dengue and the human immunodeficiency virus infection.</p>
+to threats posed by emerging communicable diseases as well as endemic infectious diseases such as dengue and the human immunodeficiency virus infection.</p>
 <p>Singapore has long been a regional leader in infectious diseases research
 over the last 100 years or so including some of the pioneering studies in tuberculosis treatment and polio vaccination.
 The recent <a href="https://www.nmrc.gov.sg/docs/default-source/about-us-library/idtf-summary-report.pdf" rel="noopener" target="_blank">Infectious Disease Taskforce (IDTF)</a> had